 The main tulip display this spring is in the vegetable garden, where, alongside early asparagus, raised beds are host to a multitude of colour-graded tulips.
 Here, colour blocked pink, purple and white tulips such as ‘Sapporo’, ‘Infinity’, ‘Barcelona’ and ‘Merlot’ stand alongside further blocks of reds and oranges.
 A particular favourite was ‘National Velvet’, a deep velvety red, and ‘Abu Hassan’, a delicious chocolatey burgundy with yellow tips that look as though they have been dipped in golden caster sugar!

-Two further gardens were a delightful discovery, one planted in pinks and purples with gorgeous little box topiary shaped like Mr Kipling French Fancies, surrounded by tulips and with Alliums, Peonies and Dianthus showing early signs of life, this garden looks to become a summer delight.
+Two further gardens were a delightful discovery, one planted in pinks and purples with gorgeous little box topiary shaped like Mr Kipling French Fancies, surrounded by tulips and with Alliums, Peonies and Dianthus showing early signs of life.
 A further garden, similarly planted, was totally white and green, a restful and pure combination surrounded by neat yew hedging.

 At all NGS open days Philippa serves teas in an open fronted barn overlooking the parterre.
 All cakes and scones are home-made, either by Philippa or friends, including celebrated local garden photographer Marcus Harpur.